tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/linux/file-system.md

 Depending on which type of Linux environment you are running, you may run into several different file systems.
 Some of them are **ext2, ext3, and ext4**. **XFS, JFS**, and a few others are also used. `ext3` is a journaling extension to the ext2 file system on Linux. ext4 is the successor to ext3.
 Journaling is a method of recording data that results in massively reduced time spent recovering a file system after a crash.
 XFS is very fast and also uses B-Trees for its file indexing.

+These days, the most commonly used Linux file system is ext4.
+But Linux can also work with storage drives that were formatted using file systems from other platforms like FAT32 and NTFS.

 In the shell and in scripts, spaceful filenames can be quoted to keep their pieces together.
 For example, the command:

 `$ less "My excellent file.txt"`